TysonAndre/lsp-phan/README.md

 ```

-Then, in the directory, run
+Then, in the directory, run the following commands:

 ```shell
 composer require felixfbecker/language-server